jay-johnson/metalnetes/README.rst

 Cluster Join Tool
 =================

-If you want to reboot vms and have the nodes re-join and rebuild the kubernetes cluster use:
+If you want to reboot VMs and have the nodes re-join and rebuild the Kubernetes cluster use:

 ::